OBOAcademy/obook/docs/explanation/intro-to-ontologies.md

 ![](../images/discussions/intro-to-ontologies/leg-wing.png)

-Note that there is a difference in how you order subClassOf:
+The quantifier is important to the direction of relations.

+ subClassOf:
-`'wing' SubClassOf part_of some 'thoracic segment'` is correct `'thoracic segment' SubClassOf has_part some 'wing'` is incorrect as it implies all thoracic segment has wings on it.
+`'wing' SubClassOf part_of some 'thoracic segment'` is correct `'thoracic segment' SubClassOf has_part some 'wing'` is incorrect as it implies all thoracic segment have wings as a part.

 Similarly:
 `'claw' SubClassOf connected_to some 'tarsal segment'` is correct